paulrobertlloyd/paulrobertlloyd-v4/src/_content/articles/2014-04-17-after_editorially_alternative_collaborative_online_writing_tools.md

 From a technical standpoint it’s a marvel to look at, but in practice it can be a bit finicky to use.
 In terms of the features outlined in the introduction, Poetica lacks in many areas.
 There is no support for Markdown, no place to discuss changes, while heavy edits may overwhelm the text being reviewed (in a few cases, remarks overlapped one another).

-{% include 'figure' with '/images/2014/04/after_editorially_alternative_collaborative_online_writing_tools/poetica.png'
+{% render 'figure' with '/images/2014/04/after_editorially_alternative_collaborative_online_writing_tools/poetica.png'
   caption: 'Poetica has an incredibly polished and visually delightful interface, yet its utility may be limited to proofreading smaller texts.'
 %}